zachvalenta/jvns.ca/content/post/2018-09-23-why-sell-zines-.markdown

 https://jvns.ca/zines), and while my zines used to be free (or pay-for-early-access-then-free after), the new ones are not free!
 They cost $10!

-In this post, I want to talk a little about why I made the switch.
+In this post, I want to talk a little about why I made the switch and how it's been going so far.

 ### selling your work is okay